-Enter the federal income tax you withheld (or were required to withhold) from your employees on this quarter's wages, tips, taxable fringe benefits, and supplemental unemployment compensation benefits.
+Enter the federal income tax you withheld (or were required to withhold) from your employees on this quarter's wages, including qualified sick leave wages, qualified family leave wages, and qualified wages (excluding qualified health plan expenses) for the employee retention credit; tips; taxable fringe benefits; and supplemental unemployment compensation benefits.
 Don't include any income tax withheld by a third-party payer of sick pay even if you reported it on Forms W-2.
 You will reconcile this difference on Form W-3.
 Also include here any excise taxes you were required to withhold on golden parachute payments (section 4999).
 For information on the employment tax treatment of fringe benefits, see Pub.
 15-B, Employer's Tax Guide to Fringe Benefits.
 For information about supplemental unemployment compensation benefits and golden parachute payments, see section 5 of Pub.
 15-A.